 For instance, you may be drawn to research and statistics.
 Your love of the outdoors may combine with a desire to work on climate change policy.
 Or, your people skills might make you lean towards PR, marketing, or peace-making.
 Below is a sample of related career paths.

-Do you prefer to earn your International Relations degree online or on-campus?
+Do you prefer to earn your International Affairs degree online or on-campus?
 Is it in your mind to study abroad?